Newspaper: Blacks charged more often with disorderly conduct

 NEWPORT NEWS, Va. — A Virginia newspaper has found that more than half of the state’s disorderly conduct charges were filed against black men and women.

-The numbers show that black Virginians are charged at a disproportionately higher rate.
+The numbers show that black Virginians are charged with offense at a disproportionately higher rate.
 The data also suggest that prosecutors statewide are less inclined to drop the charges against blacks than whites.

 Newport News state Del.
 Mike Mullin, a Democrat, said the findings are “shocking.”
 He recently tried but failed to pass legislation banning students from being charged with criminal disorderly conduct for acting out in school.